top of page

 Once issued, the ETA is valid for up to two years, or until the passport expires, whichever comes first.
 It allows for multiple entries, with each stay up to six consecutive months.
 This makes it an excellent option for frequent travellers.

-Applying for an ETA is £10 (around €12).
+As of May 2025, the fee to apply for an ETA is £16 (around €19).
 The fee must be paid during the application process.

 Why the ETA?